bharathpersonal/LBG-REST-API/README.md

 end to create a new product and reading the page to make sure that the new product has been created.

+### User Acceptance Testing

+An example of a user acceptance test would be

+*As a* user
+*when* I enter a product id into the update field *and* enter new information
+*Iwant* to be able to see that the product has updated.

+GIVEN that a user can access the front-end ot the API WHEN they enter a valid id into the update field
+AND they enter a name AND they enter a description
+AND they enter a price AND they click the PUT button THEN the updated product is visibile on the page